Brave series: Design

 There are also similar design elements between the Brave toys and Generation 2/Beast Wars Transformers, which were released around the same time.
 Many of the Da-Garn toys have light-piped eyes thanks to transparent pieces of plastic in their heads, a design element which many Generation 2 Transformers share.
 The Goldran DX toyline contains many projectile launchers, something Generation 2 shared as well.
 In particular, Advenger contains a rotor-launching gimmick identical to that of the Rotor Force from Generation 2.
 Lastly, the elbows of Leon from the DX Leon Kaiser toy contain ball joints, a design element that gained much broader use during Generation 2 and even more so during the Beast Wars toy line.

 Toys for these robots were created in two sizes: DX ("deluxe") versions that contained more gimmicks and more complicated transformations, and STD ("standard") versions that contained fewer gimmicks and more limited transformations, but often also higher accuracy in reproducing the look of the robot from the anime series.
 Generally, the transformation of the robots was created by Takara, while the look of the robots was created by Okawara.

 Brave series overview

-There are currently a total of eight original entries in the Brave Series: one new series released every year, from 1990 to 1997, each with an episode count exceeding 40 in length.
+There are eight original entries in the Brave Series: one new series released every year, from 1990 to 1997, each with an episode count exceeding 40 in length.
 Each series is set in separate, unrelated timelines from each other.
 No further series appear to be planned for development in the near future.

 They are the following, sorted by year of first airing:

 To date, only GaoGaiGar and Betterman have been licensed for distribution in the United States; their licenses originally held by Media Blasters and Bandai Entertainment, respectively; each company releasing DVD's of the series in the 2000s.
 GaoGaiGar and its OVA sequel were recently licensed for distribution in Asia via Muse Communication and Discotek Media in the United States while Bettermans license now belongs to Sentai Filmworks.